GAPS-Collab/gaps-online-software/gaps-db/README.md

-## GAPS DB - Collaboration wide database with calibration/geometry information@UH Manoa
+# GAPS DB - Gaps meta information database

-To gain access to the database, please contact Achim (stoessl@hawaii.edu) Currently, the database is only used for TOF information.
+* currenttly, there is a sqlite database based on Sydney's paddle spreadsheet containing paddle connection information.
-The tof db layout is based on the master spreadsheet
+* python django project for easy access of the db

-###
+[!NOTE]

-django project to manage TOF RBs/LTBs/Paddles and generate tof-manifest.json files
+There is a postgre sql database on uhcra, which in the future will be synced with the local db.